cfradella/crypto-snapshotter/README.md

 # Crypto-Snapshotter
-Provides a  snapshot of live Crypto prices in a GUI interface.
+Provides a  snapshot of live Crypto prices in a clean UI.
 Also automatically emails the results to a chosen email address.